feathr-ai/feathr/docs/dev_guide/publish_to_maven.md

             ```
     * Upload gpg keys to a key server
         * [Recommended] Upload manually
-            * Run the following command to generated the ASCII-armored public key needed by the key server
+            * Run the following command to generated the ASCII-armored public key needed by the key server.
+Replaced the {uid} with the uid noted from the earlier step.
                 *   ```
-                    gpg --armor --export user-id > pubkey.asc
+                    gpg --armor --export {uid} > pubkey.asc
                     ```
             * upload to http://keyserver.ubuntu.com/ via `submit key`